jpdery/moobile-core-doc/Source/Component/Component.md

 ### destroy() {#destroy}

-Remove this component from its parent and destroy its hierarchy.
+Remove this component from its parent, destroy its hierarchy prepares it for garbage collection.

 If you override this method, make sure you call the parent method at the end of your implementation.